 - For a larger bruise, your provider will create a small hole in the nail.

-- This will allow fluid to drain out and relieve the pressure and pain.
+- This will allow blood and fluid to drain out and relieve the pressure and pain.

 - If the bone is broken or the bruise is very large, the nail may need to be removed and the nail bed repaired.